arianakc/Terminal-based-text-game-generation/README.md

 2. **(Finished)** Add more missing parts such as location maps including direction and distance, more characters properties, mystery box quest!
 3. **(Finished)** Add stories lines for characters including interactive dialogues.
 4. (Todo) Evaluation and Bug fixing.
+5. (Todo) Automate the story conversion into GDL by developing NLP.